-Could I please have the ramen without egg? ラーメンは卵を抜きにしてもらえますか？(Ramen wa tamago o nuki ni shite moraemasu ka?)
+Could I please have the ramen without an egg? ラーメンは卵を抜きにしてもらえますか？(Ramen wa tamago o nuki ni shite moraemasu ka?)

 Commonly found in temples, these days you can also enjoy shojin ryori in restaurants across Japan.
-It’s served in multiple small, exquisitely-presented courses, using local and seasonal ingredients.
-Check out some of these shojin ryori restaurants in Tokyo, or for something a little more hands-on (such as cooking classes) try one of these shojin ryori experiences in Japan.
+It’s served in multiple small, exquisitely presented courses, using local and seasonal ingredients.
+Check out some of these shojin ryori restaurants in Tokyo, or for something a little more hands-on (such as cooking classes), try one of these shojin ryori experiences in Japan.
 Prepare to be amazed at what they can do with tofu!

 Eating out while you’re here in Japan is one thing, but if you want to be able to enjoy authentic vegan Japanese food after your trip, why not try a vegan cooking class?
 Have a go at hand-making soba noodles from scratch, constructing adorable character bento boxes, or crafting exquisite traditional Japanese sweets called wagashi.
 You could also take a vegan sushi cooking class or a vegan ramen cooking class to equip you with all the knowledge and experience you need to recreate these classic Japanese dishes at home.

-Even regular konbini have plenty to offer though, from onigiri rice balls filled with seaweed, umeboshi (pickled plum) or natto (fermented soy beans – an acquired taste!) to Biokura macrobiotic cookies that come in a whole range of Japan-inspired flavors including sweet potato and Japanese mugwort.
+Even regular konbini have plenty to offer though, from onigiri rice balls filled with seaweed, umeboshi (pickled plum), or natto (fermented soybeans – an acquired taste!) to Biokura macrobiotic cookies that come in a whole range of Japan-inspired flavors including sweet potato and Japanese mugwort.
 Mochi (rice cakes) and other traditional Japanese sweets are also often vegan.
-Whilst 7-Eleven, Lawson and Family Mart are all good options, if you can find a Natural Lawson store, these usually have a wider selection of vegan snacks.
+While 7-Eleven, Lawson, and FamilyMart are all good options, if you can find a Natural Lawson store, these usually have a wider selection of vegan snacks.